The Lindbergh Kidnapping: Forensic Files Lost Episode

 He later married a wealthy diplomat’s daughter, Anne Morrow, who shared his interest in aviation.
 They sought out a more private life by moving to a 390-acre estate in Hopewell, New Jersey.
 Still, when they had their first child, a cherub-like boy named after his father, it made a huge splash.
 Newsreels showed footage of 20-month-old Charles Jr. standing up in his crib.

-Soon, however, the man whose career reached the stratosphere experienced high drama that was no jubilation.
+Soon, however, the man whose career reached the stratosphere experienced high drama that wasn’t cause for jubilation.
 On the evening of March 1, 1932, a mystery evildoer sneaked onto Anne and Charles’ property, propped a homemade ladder up to the baby’s room, and stole him.

 The kidnapping stirred up sympathy and hysteria around the world as the culprit sent ransom letters and had secret meetings with a doctor who offered to serve as an intermediary.
 Everyone wanted to be part of the action.
 From jail, Al Capone offered to use his “connections” to broker the baby’s return.